-Confident children ready to do well at school and in life.

-Better outcomes for vulnerable children.

-Child focused activities which support families.

-As many children as possible staying with their families.
+- a.
+Confident children ready to do well at school and in life. - b.
+Better outcomes for vulnerable children. - c.
+Child focused activities that support families. - d.
+Enable as many children as possible to stay with their families.

-• School readiness - Good Level of Development at the end of Reception.

 - 1. Supporting parents to access high quality early learning and childcare provision including ensuring parents can access 30 hours funded provision, and supporting providers to develop sustainable business models. - 2.
 Supporting children to get a good start with reading and other skills through Bookstart, Rhymetime and coding clubs, chess clubs and lego clubs delivered by volunteers in local libraries.
 Improving school readiness and narrowing the gap for vulnerable groups. - 3.
 Delivering the Kirklees Integrated Healthy Child Programme (through the 'Thriving Kirklees' partnership) including expanding antenatal education, launching an early years parenting course and integrating data across Thriving Kirklees partners. - 4.
 Expanding Fit and Fed a programme aimed at reducing the number of children who are hungry in the school holidays. - 5.
 Working closely with communities and our partners to ensure local support for families that builds on their strengths and that brings back and keeps our children living in Kirklees. - 6.
 Developing great family homes and neighbourhoods that nurture children.